Photo by Bruce Powers (New Orleans, 2024)

 Allison K. Young, Ph.D. is an art historian, writer, and curator based in New Orleans, Louisiana.
 She is currently Assistant Professor of Contemporary Art History at Louisiana State University and A&M School of Art in Baton Rouge, Louisiana.
+She received her Ph.D. from the Institute of Fine Arts, NYU in 2017.

-Allison's research focuses on postcolonial and contemporary art of the global South, with an emphasis on African and African Diaspora artists and art histories.
-Her scholarship centers issues surrounding migration, transnationalism, environmentalism, and social justice.
-She has curated exhibitions across the U.S. both independently and with institutions, and has published writing about contemporary art on academic and critical platforms including African ArtsArt Journal, Art Review, Artforum, Apollo Magazine, Africanah.org, ART AFRICA Magazine, Burnaway Magazine, the International Review of African American Art, Panorama: Journal of the Society of Historians of American Art, and Photoworks Annual, in addition to numerous international exhibition catalogues, anthologies, and books.
+Allison has curated exhibitions across the U.S. both independently and with institutions, and has published writing about contemporary art in both academic and critical platforms including African ArtsArt Journal, Art Review, Artforum, Apollo Magazine, Africanah.org, ART AFRICA Magazine, Burnaway Magazine, liquid blackness: journal of aesthetics and black studiesthe International Review of African American Art, Panorama: Journal of the Society of Historians of American Art, and the Photoworks Annual in addition to numerous international exhibition catalogues, anthologies, and edited volumes.

 curriculum vitae